CS-205-S21/team_1_4/CODE_DOCUMENTATION.md

     bool isUsernameTaken(string username);

     /**
-     * @brief findAdopterPet - Finds adopter who has liked pet with given id
+     * @brief findAdopterPet - Finds all adopters who have liked the pet
+     *  with the given id
-     * @param id - id for pet to look for among adopters
+     * @param id - id for pet to look for among adopters' liked pets lists
-     * @return Adopter - struct of adopter's info
+     * @return vector<Adopter*> - a vector containing adopter structs
-     *  or nullptr if no adopter was found (though that shouldn't happen) */
+     *  for all adopters who liked this pet.
+Will return an empty
+     *  vector if no adopters liked this pet or if the code otherwise fails.
+     */
-    Adopter* findAdopterPet(int id);
+    vector<Adopter*> findAdopterPet(int id);

     /**
      * @brief findAdopteePet - Finds adoptee who has owned pet with given id